-When you find yourself in this position, you’ll need to select your lawyer carefully.
-A lot is riding on how competent they are.
+When you find yourself in this position, you’ll need to select your accident attorneys carefully.
 You might need to get money to pay for your pain and suffering, or you may need them to defend you and reduce the possibility of judgment against you.

-With that in mind, here are some questions that you should ask your car accident attorney before you hire them.
+With that in mind, here are some questions you should ask your car accident attorney before hiring them.

 1. Have You Worked on a Case Similar to Mine?

-If you get help from an attorney specializing in auto accidents, then there are a few things about them you’ll want to know right off the bat.
+If you get help from an attorney specializing in auto accidents, then there are a few things about them you’ll want to know immediately.
 For instance, you’ll want to see if they have handled cases in the past that sound similar to yours.
-Their answer will matter, because:
+Their answer will matter because: